Dragalia Lost

-Dragalia Lost was an action role-playing game developed by Cygames and published by Nintendo, for Android and iOS.
-It was initially released in September 2018, and was later released in other regions.
-The game received mixed reviews from critics, and had grossed over 100 million as of July 2019.
+Dragalia Lost was an action role-playing game developed by Cygames and published by Nintendo.
+It was released for Android and iOS in September 2018 before being discontinued in November 2022.
+The game received mixed reviews from critics.

-The game has crossed over with multiple series, including Fire Emblem Heroes, Mega Man, Monster Hunter, Persona 5 Strikers, Rage of Bahamut, and Princess Connect!
+Dragalia Lost saw several crossovers with other games and franchises, including Fire Emblem Heroes, Mega Man, Monster Hunter, Persona 5 Strikers, Rage of Bahamut, and Princess Connect!
 Re:Dive.

-Dragalia Lost was shut down on November 30, 2022.